Man charged with murder after woman found dead in town near York

 A MAN has been charged with murder after a woman was found dead at a property in a town near York.

-Rick Parker, aged 39, of Market Weighton has been charged with murder and has been remanded into custody to appear at Hull Magistrates Court today (March 9).
+Rick Parker, aged 39, of Market Weighton has been charged with murdering Helen Harrison and has been remanded into custody to appear at Hull Magistrates' Court today (March 9).

-Parker has also been charged with actual bodily harm in connection with the assault of a man on Sunday February 19.
+Parker has also been charged with actual bodily harm in connection with an alleged assault on a man on Sunday, February 19.

 "Upon attending, sadly it was discovered that Helen Harrison had sustained fatal injuries.